-C. UNIFORM ALLOWANCE
+C. UNIFORM ALLOWANCE/LAUNDERING

 - 1. Where the University currently provides a uniform allowance, the allowance will continue at the current rate.
 Where the University currently provides uniforms, the University will continue to provide them as long as the University continues its requirement that uniforms be worn. - 2.
-Once each calendar year, upon AFSCME's written request, the University will meet with the Union to discuss adjustments to uniform allowances.
+Where laundering of uniforms is currently provided by the University, such laundering shall continue while the requirement for uniforms continues.